Meal Prep for Beginners: A Simple Week-by-Week Plan

 Track It to Stay on Track

 One of the biggest benefits of meal prepping is knowing exactly what you're eating.
+If you're not sure how many calories to aim for in each meal, use our free TDEE calculator to find your daily target — then divide by the number of meals you prep.
 Pair your prep routine with CalorieCue to keep a clear picture of your daily nutrition without the hassle of manual logging.

 Download CalorieCue